Mahun10/aws-resilient-infra/README.md

 By using SSM:

-instances can remain in private subnets with no public IP no inbound ports (including SSH) need to be opened access is performed securely through the AWS control plane
+Instances can remain in private subnets with no public IP no inbound ports (including SSH) need to be opened access is performed securely through the AWS control plane

-To connect to an instance, the user interacts with the SSM service, which communicates with the SSM Agent running on the instance.
+To connect to an instance, I interact with the SSM service, which communicates with the SSM Agent running on the instance

 ![AWS SSM](images/SSM.png)